mjeaton/job-search-resources/README.md

 ### Code Katas

-I find Code Katas are a great way to keep the axe sharp, and to prepare for interviews.
+I find Code Katas are a great way to keep the axe sharp, and to prepare for technical interviews.

 * [CodeKata](http://codekata.com/)
 * [Gilded Rose](https://github.com/emilybache/GildedRose-Refactoring-Kata)